dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 2. The statistical method that people use to estimate scalar hazard ratios can also be approximated as a weighted sum of hazard ratios at different ages, ignoring interactions.
 3. The weights that you need to estimate life expectancy (from #1) and the weights that are implicitly used to compute hazard ratio numbers (from #2) aren't the same.
 But they're fairly close.

-These facts justify taking an estimated hazard ratio number from a paper and approximating the change in life expectancy as *ΔL ≈ ln(1/HR) × 12.93* years or, if the hazard ratio is close to one and you hate logarithms, as *ΔL ≈ (1-HR) × 12.93* years.
+These facts justify taking an estimated hazard ratio number *HR* from a paper and approximating the change in life expectancy as *ΔL ≈ ln(1/HR) × 12.93* years or, if the hazard ratio is close to one and you hate logarithms, as *ΔL ≈ (1-HR) × 12.93* years.

 ![dl_vs_hr_both](/img/hazard-ratios/dl_vs_hr_both.svg)